Versions affected: All agent versions between (a) 4.12.0 and 6.5.1; and (b) 7.0.0 and 7.4.1

 Vulnerability identifier: NR21-03

 We have determined that the new vulnerability identified (CVE-2021-44832) does NOT affect New Relic's Java Agent, unless an additional attack vector would allow write permissions to the host system.
-In light of this finding, we have determined that no new Agent releases are needed to specifically mitigate this issue.
-Nonetheless, as part of its next planned release in January, the New Relic Java Agent will use the latest Apache version of log4j (currently version 2.17.1, which patches CVE-2021-44832).
+Nonetheless, newer versions of the New Relic Java Agent will use the latest Apache versions of log4j (currently versions 2.17.1 (Java 8) and 2.12.4 (Java 7), which patches CVE-2021-44832).

 We have also determined that New Relic's Java Agent is NOT vulnerable to either CVE-2021-45046 or CVE-2021-45105.
 This is because the agent's use of log4j sits behind a wrapper interface that does not use or support Thread Context Map input data, a required aspect of the vulnerability.
 However, we recommend updating to at least the 6.5.2 or 7.4.2 release to ensure comprehensive protection against CVE-2021-44228.